markanator/colum_fall21_prog_366/week14/README.md

 # Week 14 :: Assignment 7: Trees

-This week we learned about Depth First Search and Breadth First Search
+This week we learned about Depth First Search.

 ## Running Items
 1. Ensure you have Node 14+ installed